 Olysio FDA Prescribing Information: Side Effects

-OLYSIO should be administered with peginterferon alfa and ribavirin.
-Refer to the prescribing information of peginterferon alfa and ribavirin for a description of adverse reactions associated with their use.
+Because OLYSIO is administered in combination with other antiviral drugs, refer to the prescribing information of the antiviral drugs used in combination with OLYSIO for a description of adverse reactions associated with their use.

-The following serious and otherwise important adverse drug reactions (ADRs) are discussed in detail in another section of the labeling:
+The following serious and otherwise important adverse reactions are described below and in other sections of the labeling:

 Because clinical studies are conducted under widely varying conditions, adverse reaction rates observed in the clinical studies of a drug cannot be directly compared to rates in the clinical studies of another drug and may not reflect the rates observed in clinical practice.

-The safety profile of OLYSIO in combination with peginterferon alfa and ribavirin in patients with HCV genotype 1 infection who were treatment-na´ve or who had previously relapsed following interferon therapy with or without ribavirin is based on pooled data from three Phase 3 trials.
-These trials included a total of 1178 subjects who received OLYSIO or placebo in combination with 24 or 48 weeks of peginterferon alfa and ribavirin.
+The safety profile of OLYSIO in combination with Peg-IFN-alfa and RBV in patients with HCV genotype 1 infection who were treatment-na´ve or who had previously relapsed following interferon therapy with or without RBV is based on pooled data from three Phase 3 trials (QUEST-1, QUEST-2 and PROMISE) [see Clinical Studies].
+These trials included a total of 1178 subjects who received OLYSIO or placebo in combination with 24 or 48 weeks of Peg-IFN-alfa and RBV.
 Of the 1178 subjects, 781 subjects were randomized to receive OLYSIO 150 mg once daily for 12 weeks and 397 subjects were randomized to receive placebo once daily for 12 weeks.

-In the pooled Phase 3 safety data, the majority of the adverse reactions reported during 12 weeks treatment with OLYSIO in combination with peginterferon alfa and ribavirin were Grade 1 to 2 in severity.
-Grade 3 or 4 adverse reactions were reported in 23% of subjects receiving OLYSIO in combination with peginterferon alfa and ribavirin versus 25% of subjects receiving placebo in combination with peginterferon alfa and ribavirin.
-Serious adverse reactions were reported in 2% of subjects receiving OLYSIO in combination with peginterferon alfa and ribavirin and in 3% of subjects receiving placebo in combination with peginterferon alfa and ribavirin.
-Discontinuation of OLYSIO or placebo due to adverse reactions occurred in 2% and 1% of subjects receiving OLYSIO with peginterferon alfa and ribavirin and subjects receiving placebo with peginterferon alfa and ribavirin, respectively.
+In the pooled Phase 3 safety data, the majority of the adverse reactions reported during 12 weeks treatment with OLYSIO in combination with Peg-IFN-alfa and RBV were Grade 1 to 2 in severity.
+Grade 3 or 4 adverse reactions were reported in 23% of subjects receiving OLYSIO in combination with Peg-IFN-alfa and RBV versus 25% of subjects receiving placebo in combination with Peg-IFN-alfa and RBV.
+Serious adverse reactions were reported in 2% of subjects receiving OLYSIO in combination with Peg-IFN-alfa and RBV and in 3% of subjects receiving placebo in combination with Peg-IFN-alfa and RBV.
+Discontinuation of OLYSIO or placebo due to adverse reactions occurred in 2% and 1% of subjects receiving OLYSIO with Peg-IFN-alfa and RBV and subjects receiving placebo with Peg-IFN-alfa and RBV, respectively.

-Receiving Placebo in Combination with Peginterferon alfa and Ribavirin During
+Compared to Subjects Receiving Placebo in Combination with Peg-IFN-alfa and RBV

-the First 12 Weeks of Treatment (Pooled Phase 3 Trials; Intent-to-Treat
+During the First 12 Weeks of Treatment in Subjects with Chronic HCV Infection* (Pooled

 |Rash (including photosensitivity)||28 (218)||20 (79)|